 You know what's harder than keeping up with the Kardashians?
 Keeping up with when Hanukkah falls every year.
+When is Hanukkah 2019?
 Christmas celebrators have it easy; they just have to remember December 25 every year, and it's not even hard because everything closes in honor of the holiday.
 Hanukkah, on the other hand, is on a different secular calendar date every year, so you've gotta be on top of your game if you want to have enough time to prep for eight days of gifts.
-So if you're mapping out your holiday schedule, here's when Hanukkah 2018 is.

-This year, Hanukkah begins at nightfall on December 2 and ends at nightfall on December 10 — so it's less than a week away, people.
-That's pretty early for the festival of lights, but it's not the earliest it's ever been (remember that year Hanukkah fell on Thanksgiving?
+This year, Hanukkah begins at nightfall on December 22 and ends at nightfall on December 30, according to Chabad — so the holiday will overlap with Christmas.
+That's pretty late for the festival of lights (remember that year Hanukkah fell on Thanksgiving?
 That was just a one time thing, though, according to Huffington Post).
 Hanukkah ends up on a different week every year because the holiday is scheduled according to the Jewish calendar rather than the secular calendar in everyday life, and the Jewish calendar is actually lunar instead of solar, as Hanukkah Fun reported.

 As the holiday is on the same day of the lunar calendar every year—it technically begins on the eve of the 25 of Kislev every year, the ninth month of the religious year, Chabad explained, and then lasts eight days — but the date ends up being a different week of November or December each calendar year because of the whole solar versus lunar thing.
 So even though it seems like Hanukkah comes earlier or later at random, it's actually at the same time; you're just looking at the wrong calendar.
 The more you know.